 The recommendations from the Compensation Mini WG have implementation timetables that extend into Q4 2022.
 This Mini working group is but one of five in the overall CDEI working group and we anticipate that those working groups will develop recommendations that will also require additional time—whether this be driven by the need for additional research, required CPUC and procedural approvals, gaining committed resources to attain critical bandwidth, and/or other factors.

-Our work also indicated that DEI initiatives are underway in a vast number of private sector and public sector organizations.
-3rd Party Consultative expertise is evolving quickly in the DEI field, and we strongly urge that CAEECC move forth on the steps necessary to employ the services of a qualified DEI consultant.
+Our work also indicated that JEDI initiatives are underway in a vast number of private sector and public sector organizations.
+3rd Party Consultative expertise is evolving quickly in the JEDI field, and we strongly urge that CAEECC move forth on the steps necessary to employ the services of a qualified JEDI consultant.

 Resources

-Sample DEI Request for Proposal, Chula Vista, CA
+Sample JEDI Request for Proposal, Chula Vista, CA

 REQUEST FOR PROPOSALS (RFP P10-22/23) FOR CONSULTING SERVICES FOR THE CREATION OF A DIVERSITY, EQUITY AND INCLUSION ACTION PLAN FOR THE CITY OF CHULA VISTA, CA, Issued February 21, 2022.

-List of Prospective Bidders (and Potential Source of DEI Consulting Service Providers)
+List of Prospective Bidders (and Potential Source of JEDI Consulting Service Providers)

 Appendix 3: Additional Information and Recommendation Ideas for Competency Building